Jinntec/fore-project/README.md

 # fore-project

-A blueprint for developing with Fore.
+A blueprint for developing with [Fore](https://github.com/Jinntec/Fore).

 'fore-project' lets you quickly get started with writing your own Fore pages and offers end-to-end testing with Cypress.
 A simple builtin http server allows quick development and testing.

+When development is done the files from the 'src' directory can deployed 'as-is' to some webserver.

 ## Requirements